wandb/weave/examples/experimental/ProductionMonitoring/StreamTable.md

 Log and explore some basic StreamTables now in the [interactive notebook version](../ProductionMontoring/stream_table_api.ipynb) of these docs.

-A Weave StreamTable object enables continuous streaming of data from an application or service to W&B. This is an extension of the standard wandb.Table object to handle monitoring use cases.
-Instead of uploading a complete, immutable Table object once, you can append data repeatedly to the same StreamTable object with `.log([your data rows])`.

-A StreamTable of data serves as the foundation to build production monitoring Boards in Weave, like this example to recognize MNIST digits hand-drawn in an [interactive Jupyter notebook](../ProductionMonitoring/ProductionMonitoringConceptualOverview.ipynb).
+A Weave StreamTable object enables continuous streaming of data from an application or service to W&B. You can append data repeatedly to the same StreamTable object with `.log([your data rows])` and build dynamic visualizations from the streaming data, like example to recognize MNIST digits hand-drawn in an [interactive Jupyter notebook](../ProductionMonitoring/ProductionMonitoringConceptualOverview.ipynb).

 ![small_prodmon_board](../../../docs/assets/mnist_pm_draw_hover.png)